Let’s take a look at

 Employment and grant applications and surveys

-- For the purposes for which you provided it, or as described at the time when you submitted the information
+- For the purpose for which you provide it, or as described at the time when you submitted the information.

 Information obtained from others